VISITORS'

 Serial # 304, and it is owned by Mike Jeffs in Sussex, England.

-Another example, serial # 328, from the same very early period.
-It is owned by Robert Harness in the UK.
+HOFNER CLUB 50 Another example, serial # 318, from the same very early

 individual